Sagar-6203620715/Crisis/README.md

 # Crisis Response dApp

 A decentralized Web3 application for crisis reporting and humanitarian aid during national emergencies.
-Built with React, Next.js, Hardhat, and IPFS.s
+Built with React, Next.js, Hardhat, and IPFS.

 ## Features